 Private and international schools in the DRC

-There are a few private schools in the DRC, as well as international schools.
-Most of these are found in Kinshasa and Lubumbashi.
-Some private schools offer bilingual education programmes, while others are mainly either English or French-speaking.
+There are a few private and international schools in the DRC.
+Most are located in Kinshasa and Lubumbashi.
+Some private schools offer bilingual education programmes, while others are mainly English or French-speaking.

-One of the most prominent international schools is The American School of Kinshasa, and many expats living in the capital choose to send their children there.
+One of the most prominent international schools is The American School of Kinshasa, and many expats living in the capital decide to send their children there.

 In addition to the cost of living, fees at international schools are expensive.
 Expats moving to the DRC as part of a corporate relocation should ensure that their employment package can cover these costs.